maxiconstancio/facturaelectronica/readme.md

 1) Copy .env.example to .env and fill with database credentials and Files PEM and KEY

+2) Save Files .PEM and .KEY in config folder
 To install dependencies, run
 ``` bash
 npm install